umr4nlp/umr-guidelines/guidelines.md

 	 (s9p :AFF s9s3))
  :coref (s8p :same-entity s9p2))
  ```
 The document-level representation indicates the *say-01* event happened before Document Creation Time, and that the *suffer-01* event overlaps temporally with the *say-01* event.
 The modality annotation indicates that from the author's perspective, the *say-01* event definitely happened, and the author indicates that the *suffer-01* event happened according to the spokesperson.
-Once again, co-reference is indicated between different mentions of *Pope*.
+Once again, coreference is indicated between different mentions of *Pope*.

 [Back to Table of Contents](#toc)